 If you're sending guests to a custom URL, you'll want to make sure it offers as much important information as possible.
 Of course, there's the basics like the where and the when for your ceremony, but there are a few more intricate details you may want to include like specific location instructions, parking information, or even personal details about you and your partner.
 Bookmark this link and consider it your checklist as you begin to work on your wedding website.

-Remember back to grade school book reports and begin with the "5Ws," meaning who, what, when, where, why, and add the how.
+Remember back to grade school book reports and begin with the "5Ws," meaning who, what, where, when, why, and then add the how.

-Obviously the "who" is you; the "what" is that you're getting married (le duh); and the "when" is the date and time of both the ceremony and the reception, and the location(s).
+Of course, the "who" is you and your partner; the "what" is that you're getting married (hooray!); the "when" is the date and time of both the ceremony and the reception; don't forget the "where" with details on your location(s).
 As for the "how," have fun with it.
-Just be sure to include the setting, theme, dress code, and any other information that will set the tone for your party.
-A good rule of thumb is to have all the information that appears on the invitation on the front page of your wedding website.
-That is, if you have invitations, as more and more couples are opting for the more green and less expensive option of simply creating and sharing their wedding website with a built-in RSVP feature.
+Be sure to include the setting, theme, dress code, and any other information that will set the tone for your party.
+A good rule of thumb is to have all the information that appears on your invitation on the front page of your wedding website.

 To further make prepping for your wedding an easy experience for your guests, include your registry information on your wedding website.
 No, it won't look like you're fishing for gifts—you're just giving everyone easy access to information they'll want to know.
 Indicate where you're registered and add links that lead straight to your registry pages.

 Adding a few personal details will take your wedding website from strictly business to engaging and fun.
-Why not share a bit of your love story, or how you met or got engaged.
+Why not share a bit of your love story, a few cute photos, or even details about how you met or got engaged.
 (Save a bit for the vows, though!)
-Not all your guests or extended family will know these details and giving a little context to your relationship is a great way to personalize your page.
+Not all your guests or extended family will know these details, and giving a little context to your relationship is a great way to personalize your page.